barperetz1/openSpike_with_stdp/README.md

+# Readme file
+Two more tasks to go:
+- Port STDP module to SNN
-# Readme file - explain details for next student.
+- Outline next steps for next student